pablop16n/web-docs-scorer/README.md

 It is needed a directory with the `docscorer.py` output.

-#### language_adaptation/extract_ratios.py
+#### language_adaption/extract_ratios.py

-This script extracts the median ratios of numbers, punctuation and singular characters which are used to process the language adaptation from a sample of documents.
+This script extracts the median ratios of numbers, punctuation and singular characters which are used to process the language adaption from a sample of documents.
 The input data must consists in a jsonl file for every language with the structure of HPLT 1.2v.
 The selected data must be representative, diverse and comparable.

 #### Parameters
 - ```input```: directory with jsonl files they must have the HPLT 1.2v like structure regarding keys and values.